UL - CSA

 The main reasons why UL certification is carried out are:

-to simplify and speed up the acceptance procedure by the AHJ;
+to simplify and speed up the AHJ acceptance process;

 because contractually required by the user;